npm/npm/doc/cli/npm-access.md

 * ls-packages:

-  Show all of the packages a user or a team is able to access, along with the access level, except for read-only public packages (it won't print the whole registry listing)
+  Show all of the packages a user or a team is able to access, along with the access level, except for read-only public packages (it won’t print the whole registry listing)

 * ls-collaborators: